Miramac/vscode-exec-node/README.md

 # Node Exec
-### Execute your current file or your selected javascript code with node.js.
+### Execute your current file or your selection with node.js.

 ## Usage
 * To execute the current file or the selection press `F8`